 Class of building Access requirements spaces.
 Class 7b To and within all areas normally used by the occupants.
 Class 8 To and within all areas normally used by the occupants.
 Class 9a To and within all areas normally used by the occupants.
-Class 9b To driv Wallin all areas formally assaults and escapanies.
-Schools and early childhood centres To and within all areas normally used by the occupants.
-An assembly building not being a school or an early childhood centre To wheelchair seating spaces provided in accordance with D3.9.
+Class 9b Schools and early childhood centres An assembly building not being a school or an early childhood centre To and within all areas normally used by the occupants.
+To wheelchair seating spaces provided in accordance with D3.9.
 To and within all other areas normally used by the occupants, except that access need not be provided to tiers or platforms of seating areas that do not contain wheelchair seating spaces.
 Class 9c Common areas From a pedestrian entrance required to be accessible to at least 1 floor containing sole-occupancy units and to the entrance doorway of each sole-occupancy unit located on that level.
 To and within not less than 1 of each type of room or space for use in common by the residents, including a cooking facility, sauna, gymnasium, swimming pool, common laundry, games room, TV room, individual shop, dining room, public viewing area, ticket purchasing service, lunch room, lounge room, or the like.
-Where a ramp complying with AS 1428.1 or a passenger lift is installed- (a) to the entrance doorway of each sole-occupancy unit; and (b) to and within rooms or spaces for use in common by the residents, Sala assumanau umita located on the levels served by the lift or ramp.
-Sole-occupancy units To and within If the building or group of buildings contain- To and within- 1 to 10 sole-occupancy units 1 accessible sole-occupancy unit.
+Where a ramp complying with AS 1428.1 or a passenger lift is installed- (a) to the entrance doorway of each sole-occupancy unit; and (b) to and within rooms or spaces for use in common by the residents, located on the levels served by the lift or ramp.
+Sole-occupancy units located of the levels served by the lift of famp.
+If the building or group of buildings contain- To and within- 1 to 10 sole-occupancy units 1 accessible sole-occupancy unit.
 11 to 40 sole-occupancy units 2 accessible sole-occupancy units.
 41 to 60 sole-occupancy units 3 accessible sole-occupancy units.
 61 to 80 sole-occupancy units 4 accessible sole-occupancy units.
-81 to 100 sole-occupancy units 101 to 200 sole-occupancy units 5 accessible sole-occupancy units.
-5 accessible sole-occupancy units plus 1 additional sole-occupancy unit for every 25 units or part thereof in excess of 100.
+81 to 100 sole-occupancy units 5 accessible sole-occupancy units.
+101 to 200 sole-occupancy units 5 accessible sole-occupancy units plus 1 additional sole-occupancy unit for every 25 units or part thereof in excess of 100.
 201 to 500 sole-occupancy units 9 accessible sole-occupancy units plus 1 additional sole-occupancy unit for every 30 units or part thereof in excess of 200. more than 500 sole-occupancy units 19 accessible sole-occupancy units plus 1 additional sole-occupancy unit for every 50 units or part thereof in excess of 500.
 Where more than 2 accessible sole-occupancy units are required , they must be representative of the range of rooms available.
 Class 10a Non-habitable building located in an accessible area intended for use by the public and containing a sanitary facility, change room facility or shelter To and within- (a) an accessible sanitary facility; and